hsdenx/tbot/doc/sphinx/source/testcases.rst

   # registers on the board.
 Needs devmem2 installed.
   # format of the regfile:
   # regaddr mask type defval
+  #
+  # If you have to call devmem2 with a "header"
+  # set it through tb.config.devmem2_pre
+  # so on the bbb with original rootfs -> no devmem2 installed
+  # so to use tc which use devmem2 you have to copy devmem2
+  # bin to the rootfs, and start it with 'sudo ...'
+  #
   # ToDo: use the file from the lab host, not the tbot host

 used Testcases: